 This step will also be required when you plan to scale horizontally, and it is worth taking if you intend to introduce a better web app infrastructure to your business.

-If you decide to migrate, take a look at managed services like AWS RDS or Google Cloud SQL.
-They offer an optimized, easy to scale solution to host a database, and also manage backups, upgrades, etc.
+If you decide to migrate, take a look at services like AWS RDS or Google Cloud SQL.
+They offer an optimized, easy-to-scale solution to host a database, and also manage backups, upgrades, etc.

 It is also possible to split a database onto multiple servers and divide the load even more.
-In such a scenario, you usually have one primary server that handles updates and adding new data and multiple secondary servers that allow you to “read” - run select queries, etc. Thanks to this approach, you can split the load onto even more servers:
+In such a scenario, you usually have one primary server that handles updates and adds new data and numerous secondary servers that allow you to “read” - run select queries, etc. Thanks to this approach, you can split the load onto even more servers:

 5. Use proper configuration settings